-- the completion and timing of the separation, the business and operations of Cyclerion following the separation and any benefits or costs of the separation, including the tax treatment; - our post-separation relationships with Ironwood, third parties, collaborators and our employees; - our ability to operate as a standalone company and execute our strategic priorities; - our ability to finance our operations and business initiatives and obtain funding for such activities; - the timing, investment and associated activities involved in developing, obtaining regulatory approval for, launching and commercializing our product candidates, including olinciguat, praliciguat and IW-6463; - our plans with respect to the development, manufacture or sale of our product candidates and the associated timing thereof, including the design and results of pre-clinical and clinical studies; - the safety profile and related adverse events of our product candidates; - the efficacy and perceived therapeutic benefits of our product candidates and the potential indications and market opportunities therefor; - U.S. and foreign regulatory requirements for our product candidates, including any post-approval development and regulatory requirements, and the ability of our product candidates to meet such requirements; - our ability to attract and retain key employees needed to execute our business plans and strategies and our expectations regarding our ability to manage the impact of any loss of key employees; - our ability to obtain and maintain intellectual property protection for our product candidates and the strength thereof;
+- our business and operations following the separation and any benefits or costs of the separation, including the tax treatment; - our post-separation relationships with Ironwood, third parties, collaborators and our employees; - our ability to operate as a standalone company and execute our strategic priorities; - our ability to finance our operations and business initiatives and obtain funding for such activities; - the timing, investment and associated activities involved in developing, obtaining regulatory approval for, launching and commercializing our product candidates, including olinciguat, praliciguat and IW-6463; - our plans with respect to the development, manufacture or sale of our product candidates and the associated timing thereof, including the design and results of pre-clinical and clinical studies; - the safety profile and related adverse events of our product candidates; - the efficacy and perceived therapeutic benefits of our product candidates and the potential indications and market opportunities therefor; - U.S. and foreign regulatory requirements for our product candidates, including any post-approval development and regulatory requirements, and the ability of our product candidates to meet such requirements; - our ability to attract and retain key employees needed to execute our business plans and strategies and our expectations regarding our ability to manage the impact of any loss of key employees; - our ability to obtain and maintain intellectual property protection for our product candidates and the strength thereof;

-- our future financial performance, revenues, expense levels, payments, cash flows, profitability, tax obligations, capital raising and liquidity sources, real estate needs and concentration of voting control, as well as the timing and drivers thereof, and internal control over financial reporting; - our ability to compete with other companies that are or may be developing or selling products that are competitive with our product candidates; - the status of government regulation in the life sciences industry, particularly with respect to healthcare reform; - potential indemnification liabilities Cyclerion may owe to Ironwood after the separation; - our expectations with respect to our office and laboratory space, including the terms of a direct lease with the Landlord or a possible sublease with Ironwood; - the tax treatment of the distribution and the limitations imposed on Cyclerion under the tax matters agreement that Cyclerion will enter into with Ironwood; and - trends and challenges in our potential markets.
+- our future financial performance, revenues, expense levels, payments, cash flows, profitability, tax obligations, capital raising and liquidity sources, real estate needs and concentration of voting control, as well as the timing and drivers thereof, and internal control over financial reporting; - our ability to compete with other companies that are or may be developing or selling products that are competitive with our product candidates; - the status of government regulation in the life sciences industry, particularly with respect to healthcare reform; - potential indemnification liabilities we may owe to Ironwood after the separation; - the tax treatment of the distribution and the limitations imposed on us under the tax matters agreement that we entered into with Ironwood; and - trends and challenges in our potential markets.

 See "Risk Factors" for a further description of these and other factors.
-Although we have attempted to identify important risk factors, there may be other risk factors not presently known to us or that we presently believe are not material that could cause actual results and developments to differ materially from those made in or suggested by the forward-looking statements contained in this information statement.
-If any of these risks materialize, or if any of the assumptions underlying forward-looking statements prove incorrect, actual results and developments may differ materially from those made in or suggested by the forward-looking statement.
-For the reasons described above, we caution you against relying on any forward-looking statements, which should also be read in conjunction with the other cautionary statements that are included elsewhere in this information statement.
-Any forward-looking statement made by us in this information statement speaks only as of the date thereof.
+Although we have attempted to identify important risk factors, there may be other risk factors not presently known to us or that we presently believe are not material that could cause actual results and developments to differ materially from those made in or suggested by the forward-looking statements contained in this prospectus.
+If any of these risks materialize, or if any of the assumptions underlying forward-looking statements prove incorrect, actual results and developments may differ materially from those made in or suggested by the forward-looking statements contained in this prospectus.
+For the reasons described above, we caution you against relying on any forward-looking statements, which should also be read in conjunction with the other cautionary statements that are included elsewhere in this prospectus.
+Any forward-looking statement made by us in this prospectus speaks only as of the date thereof.
 Factors or events that could cause our actual results to differ may emerge from time to time, and it is not possible for us to predict all of them.
 We undertake no obligation to publicly update or to revise any forward-looking statement, whether as a result of new information, future developments, or otherwise, except as may be required by law.